 The project addresses the challenge of financing greenhouse gas (GHG) emissions reduction in Cyprus.
 It aims to develop tools which will create the necessary dynamics for building enterprise-level solutions to reduce GHG emissions.

 The project aims to make energy and climate policies a central issue of the EU reform debate.
-To pursue the project’s objective, the project will convene opinion leaders of EU reform and climate policies through workshops in Tallinn, Sofia and Bucharest.
+It will convene opinion leaders through workshops in Tallinn, Sofia and Bucharest.

 The project seeks to advance progressive thinking and action about decarbonisation and national/regional energy transition strategies in SEE.
 Furthermore, it will develop evidence-based strategies for ensuring a successful energy transition.

 Young Energy Europe is a project with the aim to enhance climate protection measures in companies.
 Young professionals from a wide range of sectors will be trained to become Energy Scouts allowing them to help monitor and reduce energy consumption in their companies.